-This quick breakfast chia seed pudding is ready in minutes - no overnight soaking required.
+This quick breakfast chia seed pudding is ready in minutes—no overnight soaking is required.
+It’s vegan, gluten-free, and yummy!

 Most breakfast chia seed pudding recipes call for soaking the chia seeds overnight.
 They are plenty tasty but require forward thinking.
 They are also cold.
 I don’t particularly like cold first thing in the morning.
-I’m also not enough of a planner to prepare my breakfast the night before.
+I’m also not a good enough planner to prepare my breakfast the night before.

 I like this recipe for three reasons: